Thanks for your curiosity about my work as a publisher, author and editor. This page breaks into the following hyperlinked sections:

 Jason Gillikin is the founder and CEO of Lakeshore Literary—a small traditional and hybrid Midwestern publisher and specialty book distributor—and the president of Diction Dude, an author-consulting agency.
 He’s a co-founder and former CEO of Caffeinated Press, which operated between 2014 and 2019, and former publisher of The 3288 Review, Caffeinated Press’s journal of arts and letters.

-He is proud to serve on the board of directors of Write616 (formerly The Great Lakes Commonwealth of Letters), a non-profit writing center founded to promote, celebrate and advance the literary arts in the Great Lakes region.
+He served as the final board treasurer of Write616 (formerly The Great Lakes Commonwealth of Letters), a non-profit writing center founded to promote, celebrate and advance the literary arts in the Great Lakes region.
 He also coordinates a professional writing group called the Grand River Writing Tribe.

-Before branching to online content management, he worked his way up the Western Herald, a small university-affiliated community daily newspaper based in Southwest Michigan.
+Gillikin got his start as a newspaper columnist, working up the ranks until he earned appointment as editor-in-chief of the Western Herald.
 The Herald printed as a full- and spot-color broadsheet with an average daily circulation of 12,500.
-He started at the newspaper as the opinion editor, then was promoted to copy chief before being selected by the board of directors as editor in chief.
-During his tenure in leadership at the newspaper, he instituted a beat system and coordinated a comprehensive brand-and-style overhaul of the paper’s visual design.
+During his tenure in leadership at the newspaper, he instituted a beat system for the news department and coordinated a comprehensive brand-and-style overhaul of the paper’s visual design.
 Gillikin was the only editor in the Herald newsroom on the morning of Sept.
 11, 2001 and had to manage the paper’s initial reaction to that day’s unfolding narrative—a deeply formative professional experience.